Skip to main content

 • Examples of strong answers

-This embedded guidance means you do not need to read the regulation before starting the interview.
-The context comes to you, exactly when you need it.
+So no, you do not have to read the regulation before you start.
+The context comes to you, at the exact moment you need it.

 How AI-Guided Questions Adapt to Your Answers

-The interview engine uses a decision tree rooted in the EU AI Act's regulatory structure.
-Here is how the adaptation works at each stage.
+Under the hood, the interview engine runs a decision tree rooted in the EU AI Act's own structure.
+Here is how the adaptation plays out, stage by stage.

 Stage 1: System Identification

-The interview begins by identifying what AI systems you operate.
-Questions at this stage are broad and exploratory:
+We start by working out what AI systems you actually operate.
+The questions here are broad and exploratory:

 • Describe the AI systems your organisation develops, deploys, or uses.